Some Ways Of Saving Money May Cost You More In The End

 In most instances, you will not receive any kind of special savings for paying your bill – let’s say 1 year in advance.

-Some times, like with insurance, you can save a couple of dollars by paying the premiums up front rather than using a semi-annual, quarterly, or monthly payment plan.
+Sometimes, like with auto insurance agencies, you can save a couple of dollars by paying the premiums up front rather than using a semi-annual, quarterly, or monthly payment plan.

 Vonage will give you a discount of up to 20% to pay your phone bill a year at a time, and Phone Power will give you the second year free if you prepay.

-This is the only solid benefit of taking this kind of approach, and even then, there may not be much of a significant savings realized.
+This is the only solid benefit of taking this kind of approach, and even then, there may not be significant savings realized.

 Less To Remember